 Playing on global demand for the 25-year old cult streetwear brand and its markedly unhurried expansion efforts outside of a few U.S. cities and a smattering of international capitals, IBF has essentially co-opted Supreme’s schtick – from its well-known logo to a fair share of its wildly-devoted followers.
 IBF even beat Supreme to China, where the London-based holding company announced a short-lived collaboration with Samsung and opened up shop in Shanghai.

 Aside from identifying an opportunity in Supreme’s tightly-controlled distribution chain (limited quantities sold exclusively in brand-owned and operated stores), and its razor-sharp focus on very-deliberate and measured expansion, IBF’s ability to hijack an entire brand has been enabled, of course, by jurisdictional variations in trademark law across the globe.
-In accordance with many-a-country’s national trademark law, rights are awarded to the first party to simply file a registration, not the first to actually use the mark in commerce.
-This system notoriously bodes well for squatters, or those who intentionally file trademark applications for another party's trademark in a country where the original rights holder does not currently maintain registrations.
+In accordance with many-a-country’s national trademark law, registrations are awarded to the first party to simply file an application, not the first to actually use the mark in commerce.
+This system notoriously bodes well for squatters, or those who intentionally file trademark applications for another party’s trademark in a country where the original rights holder does not currently maintain registrations.

 In light of the increasing intensity of IBF’s global operations, Supreme’s legal counsel embarked on an international enforcement effort in 2016, leading to the initiation of legal battles against IBF and related entities before the San Marino Civil Court, the Business Specialized Division of the Court of Milan, and the European Union Intellectual Property Office, among other bodies.
 Many of those matters are still in the midst of the judicial process, and both Supreme and IBF have vowed to fight for their respective abilities to do business.